Connect iOS mobile devices

 If you have not already done so, make sure that you have re-signed the Agent apps with your development certificate.
 For details, see Re-sign the Agent apps.

 Using a USB cable, you can connect devices to the OpenText Functional Testing Lab server or to a connector machine.
-For iOS devices that support cellular networks, a SIM card should be in the device.
 To connect devices directly to the server, the server must be installed with the embedded connector.
 For details, see Windows Installation or Linux Installation.If you are connecting devices to a connector machine, see Install the connector on a Linux machine, Install the connector on a Windows machine or Install the connector on a Mac machine.

 To connect a device to the server: